Welcome...

 Why does this exercise work so well?

-This exercise attempts to break the pattern.
+This exercise attempts to break the habit and pattern.

-This guide is titled Instant Focus & Attention
+Since this guide is titled Instant Focus & Attention

 No problem!

-Lost in a daydream?
+- Lost in a daydream?

 It becomes a natural process.